Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/experience.md

 * Wenwen Zheng, Undergraduate Student at China University of Geosciences, *Undergraduate Thesis* - **A Graph Neural Network-based Method for Analyzing Abnormal Behaviors of Bitcoin Addresses**, 2022
 * Shiyuan Feng, Undergraduate Student at China University of Geosciences, *Undergraduate Thesis* - **A Machine Learning- and Motivation-based Approach for Analyzing Abnormal Behaviors of Bitcoin Addresses**, 2022
+* Qingqing Yang, Master Student at China University of Geosciences, *Paper* - **An Illicit Bitcoin Address Analysis Scheme Based on Subgraph Evolution
+**, submitted to TrustCom2022

 Intership
 ======